JohnKunwar/WordleC/README.md

 # To run
-Just clone this respority and built with makefile
+Just clone this respority and built with makefile.
+Built and play

 # Reference
 word-list -> [All words](https://gist.github.com/slushman/34e60d6bc479ac8fc698df8c226e4264#file-wordle-list)

+If you find bug report it :(